(Diatomaceous earth is also known as DE, diatomite, kieselguhr or kieselgur.)

 The costs of DE depend on the amount needed and on the manufacturer.

-It is not cheap: Find prices and more information on Amazon.
+It is not cheap: Price and more information on Amazon.

 Diatomaceous earth is a suitable agent against mites and other vermin in animal husbandry.